cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   such as SHAKE128 {{FIPS202}} is used then the output length `Nh` MUST be chosen to align with the target security level of the OPAQUE configuration.
 For example, if the target security parameter for the configuration is 128-bits, then `Nh` SHOULD be at least 32 bytes.
-- The MHF has fixed parameters, chosen by the application, and implements the interface in {{dependencies}}.
+- The KSF has fixed parameters, chosen by the application, and implements the interface in {{dependencies}}.
 Examples include Argon2 {{?ARGON2=RFC9106}}, scrypt {{?SCRYPT=RFC7914}}, and PBKDF2 {{?PBKDF2=RFC2898}} with fixed parameter choices.
 - The Group mode identifies the group used in the OPAQUE-3DH AKE.
 This SHOULD